amitu/vyasa/docs/check.md

 > **^check accepts a path argument^** - by default, vyasa check scans the current
 > directory. pass a path to check a specific folder or file: `vyasa check ./docs`
-> or `vyasa check ./docs/syntax.vyasa`.

-> **^check validates canon entries exist in source files^** - every mantra in
-> canon.md must also be defined in a source file. canon is a digest of accepted
-> mantras, not a place to define new ones. orphaned canon entries are errors.
+> **^check validates shastra quotes^** - when you quote a bhasya from another shastra
+> using the `shastra: name` prefix, check verifies the mantra exists in that shastra.
+> if the quoted mantra is deprecated in the source, a warning is shown.